andrewgioia/mana/README.md

 ## Changelog

+* v1.3.2 - incrementing for new npm publish and jsDelivr note; fixed docs
 * v1.3.1 - fixed class name issue for 1,000,000 symbol
 * v1.3.0 - added Guild and Clan symbols
 * v1.2.0 - added DFC symbols for the Origins planeswalkers (ignite and spark) and the Eldritch Moon meld cards (emrakul and moon)